Type Ia supernova Hubble diagram with near-infrared and optical observations: Discussion

-The analysis of the GOLD sample and a series of simulations gave strong indications that in principle it should be possible to estimate accurately the NIR peak magnitudes with a single observations within 10 days from $B$ band maximum light.
+To measure the peak magnitudes from under-sampled LCs, we emplyed a method orgnally used by \cite{kri_04,kri_ir_temp}.
+We have further verified the applicability of this method by analyzing the optical and NIR LCs of the GOLD sample and discussed in detail the associated uncertainties when under-sampled LCs are used.
+We have performed series of simulations based on the NIR templates and re-sampling the NIR LCs of the GOLD sample.
+The results showed that it is possible to estimate the NIR peak magnitudes from a single observation with accuracy better than 0.03 mag if the observation is obtained within a few days from the NIR maximum.
+If the observation is obtained further away from the maximum the accuracy decreases but is still better than $\sim0.10$ mag.

+To test the method on real data we analyzed published LCs together with our new sample of 16 SNe.
+The published low-redshift sample was divided into three groups GOLD, SILVER, and BRONZE according to the sampling of the NIR LCs, plus the BN12 sample, which is at higher redshift.
 By design our new sample contains SNe with single NIR observations and only two SNe have two observations.
-Out of 28 SNe in the BRONZE sample, 16 have at most two observations per band, and all the others have three or more observations in at least one band.
-Out of the 15 SNe in the SILVER sample, only 4 have 2 or less observations.
+Out of 28 SNe in the BRONZE sample, 16 have at most two observations per band, and all the others have more observations in at least one band.
+Out of the 15 SNe in the SILVER sample, only four have two or fewer observations.
 Thus, along with our new sample, the BRONZE one is also well-suited to test the methodology.